juliocesar/the-loaded-javascript/slides.md

 (Hence loading them at the bottom of the page)

-(But that only helps you in a page scenarion, not an app)
+(But that only helps you in a page scenario, not an app)

-* But… there's gotta be a better way!
+* But… there’s gotta be a better way!

 * Enter defer/async.